withfig/challenge-history-search/README.md

 ###### Intercepting Keystrokes

-While the Fig popup window is visible, it will intercept certain keystrokes.
+*While the Fig popup window is visible*, it will intercept certain keystrokes.

 - Enter  (`36`)
 - Tab (`48`)